Cousteau Collaborations

 by Claire Calcagno

-On their first 1953 cruise together, a recurring concern as they lowered the cameras and strobe lights to photograph the depths, was how to monitor the camera’s position in relation to the sea floor.
+On their first expedition together, a recurring concern as they lowered the cameras and strobe lights to photograph the depths, was how to monitor the camera’s position in relation to the sea floor.
 Edgerton adapted a simple depth-sounder which he attached to the camera, and thereby greatly improved their photographic efforts.
 The sonar bottom signal would trigger the camera and lights; the echo could be read by the operator who would then know that the device was in the correct range.
 He called it a ‘pinger’.

 hee-sc-00341